 a.
-Manager
+Related Parties

-Prologis Property Mexico, S. A. de C. V. (the "Manager"), in its capacity as manager of FIBRAPL, is entitled to receive the following fees:
+Prologis Property Mexico, S. A. de C. V. (the "Administrator"), in its capacity as Administrator of FIBRAPL, has the right to receive, according to the administration contract entered into with FIBRAPL (the administration contract), the following fees for:

 - 1. Asset Management Fee: annual fee equivalent to 0.75% of the current appraisal value, calculated according to the assessment criteria approved by the technical committee in Section 14.1 of the Trust Agreement, based on the annual appraisals, plus the investment costs for the assets not subject to appraisal, plus the corresponding VAT, which is payable quarterly.
 The Asset Management Fee will be pro-rated in relation to assets that have been owned by FIBRAPL for less than a full quarter. - 2.
 Incentive Fee: annual fee is equivalent to 10% of the total accumulated returns of CBFI holders in excess of an expected compound annual return of 9.0%, which is paid annually in the form of CBFI, with each payment subject to a six-month restriction contract, established in accordance with the Management Agreement.
 The determination of the incentive fee is based on an accumulated return period between June 4, 2016 and June 3, 2017.
 Taking into account historical volatility and uncertainty about future CBFI performance.
 FIBRAPL has not recorded any expense or liability as of 31 December, 2017. - 3.
 Development Fee: contingent fee equivalent to 4.0% of the total project cost for capital improvements (including replacements and repairs to properties managed by the Manager, including landlord improvements), excluding land or new property development to be paid upon completion of the project. - 4.
-Property Management Fee: Fee equivalent to 3.0% of the revenues recovered from the properties, which is paid monthly. - 5.
-Leasing Fee: fee equivalent to certain percentages of the total rent under the lease agreements: (i) 5.0% in relation to the years one to five of the respective lease agreements; (ii) 2.5% in relation to the years six to ten of the respective lease agreement; and (iii) 1.25% in relation to the years eleven and the subsequent ones of the respective lease agreements.
+Property Management Fee: Fee equivalent to 3.0% of the revenues recovered from the properties, which is paid monthly.

+5. Leasing Fee: fee equivalent to certain percentages of the total rent under the lease agreements: (i) 5.0% in relation to the years one to five of the respective lease agreements; (ii) 2.5% in relation to the years six to ten of the respective lease agreement; and (iii) 1.25% in relation to the years eleven and the subsequent ones of the respective lease agreements.
 For renewals of the existing lease agreements, the percentages will be 2.5%, 1.25% and 0.62% for the periods mentioned in (i), (ii) and (iii), respectively.
 Half of each leasing fee is paid upon the signature or renewal and the other half is paid at the beginning of the relevant lease.
 The leasing fee shall be paid in full to the Manager, unless an independent placement and procurement agent provides the service, in which case the Manager shall not be entitled to the leasing fee.

 b.
-Other affiliated companies
+Accounts payable to affiliated companies

-As of December 31, 2019, 2018 and 2017, the balance payable of FIBRAPL to its related parties is presented as follows:
+As of December 31, 2020, 2019 and 2018, the balance payable of FIBRAPL to its related parties is presented as follows:

-figures in thousand Mexican pesos As of December 31, 2019 As of December 31, 2018 As of December 31, 2017
+in thousands Mexican Pesos Decer mber 31, 2020 December 31, 2019 December 31, 2018

-Asset management fee \$ - \$ 34,062 \$ 80,445
+Asset management fees \$ - \$ - \$ 34,062

-Property management fee 9,363 9,551 18,450
+Property management fees 11,296 9,363 9,551

-Leasing fee 39,798 8,863 18,450
+Leasing fee - 39,798 8,863

-\$ 49,161 \$ 52,476 \$ 117,345
+Total due to Affiliates \$ 11,296 \$ 49,161 \$ 52,476